 Ms. Nickerson has devoted the majority of her practice to the area of family law.
 She handles a broad variety of legal issues, including divorce, custody and timesharing, child support, paternity, adoption, domestic violence, and child abuse and neglect.
 Ms. Nickerson is also experienced in dealing with specialized issues such as appellate matters, pre-nuptial and ante-nuptial agreements, grandparent custody and visitation rights, and same-sex partnerships and custody rights.
 Ms. Nickerson also enjoys working with clients on estate planning, probate, civil litigation, and personal injury matters, including car accidents, medical malpractice, and wrongful death claims.

 Ms. Nickerson has been trained and certified as a mediator by the Kentucky Administrative Office of the Courts and offers her services to attorneys and litigants interested in alternative dispute resolution in both family law matters and general civil matters.
 Ms. Nickerson has also received advanced training to serve regularly as a guardian ad litem, appointed by the courts to represent the interests of children in cases involving juvenile dependency, neglect and abuse; termination of parental rights; adoption; and complex custody disputes.

-Ms. Nickerson is a member of the Kentucky Bar Association and has also been admitted to practice before United States District Court, Eastern District of Kentucky.
+Ms. Nickerson is a member of the American Bar Association and the Kentucky Bar Association, and has also been admitted to practice before United States District Court, Eastern District of Kentucky.
 She resides in Lexington with her husband and two sons.